stormpath/stormpath-documentation/source/005_auth_n.rst

 To access or create an Account in your new LinkedIn Directory, you must gather a LinkedIn **Access Token** on behalf of the user.
 This requires leveraging `LinkedIn's OAuth 2.0 protocol <https://developer.linkedin.com/docs/oauth2>`_ and the user’s consent for your application’s permissions.

 Generally, this will include embedding a link in your site that will send an authentication request to LinkedIn.
 Once the user has authenticated, LinkedIn will redirect the response to your application, including the Authorization Code that you will exchange for the Access Token.
-This is documented in detail `here <https://developer.linkedin.com/docs/oauth2#hero-par_longformtext_3_longform-text-content-par_resourceparagraph_3>`_.
+This is documented in detail in LinkedIn's `Authenticating with OAuth 2.0 page <https://developer.linkedin.com/docs/oauth2#hero-par_longformtext_3_longform-text-content-par_resourceparagraph_3>`_.

 .. note::

 	It is required that your LinkedIn application requests the ``r_basicprofile`` and ``r_emailaddress`` scopes from LinkedIn.
 If the access token does not grant these scopes, you will not be able to get an Account with an access token.
-For more information about LinkedIn scopes, see `here <https://developer.linkedin.com/docs/fields>`_.
+For more information about LinkedIn scopes, see `LinkedIn's "Profile Fields" documentation <https://developer.linkedin.com/docs/fields>`_.

 Once the Access Token is gathered, you can send an HTTP POST to ``https://api.stormpath.com/v1/applications/YOUR_APP_ID/accounts`` with the following payload::